dasbaum-ch/redfish-exporter/README.md

     password: secret5
 ```

-The `port`, `interval` are optional and can be be overridden by command-line arguments.
+The `port`, `interval` and `interval` are optional and can be be overridden by command-line arguments.
 Default values are hardcoded.

----

 # Docker / Container